Pricing

 • Scenario, step, and simulation runtime

-• HTTP and Kafka endpoint adapters
+• HTTP endpoint adapter

 • Cross-platform tracking selectors (header/json)